GiovZa/wholeRobot/gen2bot/src/README.md

 semi_auto_trencher_class.cpp:
   Child class for motors with sole purpose of operating motor scripts

+processManagerClass.cpp:
+  Updates state of robot with a pointer and callback function to allow user to end a function mid script

+robot_mux.cpp:
+  Has the main() function that runs all classes and motor subscribers

+motorTest.cpp:
+  Simple file that gives menu options to check if user can move motors, get desired sensor values, and configure motor PID

 TODO:
   Make a child class that takes in semi and manual classes so motors have only one class (currently copies same motor for both classes)